grate-driver/grate/Fragment-Shader-ISA.md

 Patent: https://www.google.com/patents/US8521800

+When "accumulate this" bit is set, operand rC is overridden with the accumulation value.

 |       | Accumulate this | Accumulate other |
 |-------|-----------------|------------------|
 | ALU0: | ALU0 += ALU3    | No action        |